rekalogika/rekalogika-docs/docs/mapper/02-object/04-lazy-loading.md

 :::warning

-Under PHP < 8.4, if the target is `final`, then lazy-loading is possible.
+Under PHP < 8.4, if the target is `final`, then lazy-loading is not possible.
 There are also cases that can prevent a lazy-loading proxy from being created.
 To see if a proxy is being used, or the reason why it is not, you can see that in the Mapper panel in the Symfony profiler.

 Under PHP 8.4 and later, Mapper uses native PHP lazy objects, which support lazy-loading for `final` classes.